wesley-trust/wesleytrust-com/_posts/2021-04-01-graph-api-groups-relationship.md

   ClientID     = $ClientID
   ClientSecret = $ClientSecret
   TenantDomain = $TenantDomain
-  IDs          = $IDs
+  GroupIDs     = $GroupIDs
   Relationship = $Relationship
 }

-# Get the members for the specific group ids, splat the parameters (including the service principal to obtain an access token)
+# Get the members for the specific group, splat the parameters (including the service principal to obtain an access token)
 Get-WTAzureADGroupRelationship @Parameters

 # Or pipe specific group IDs to get the members, including an access token previously obtained
-$IDs | Get-WTAzureADGroupRelationship -AccessToken $AccessToken -Relationship $Relationship
+$GroupIDs | Get-WTAzureADGroupRelationship -AccessToken $AccessToken -Relationship $Relationship

 # Or specify each parameter individually, including an access token previously obtained
-Get-WTAzureADGroupRelationship -AccessToken $AccessToken -IDs $IDs -Relationship $Relationship
+Get-WTAzureADGroupRelationship -AccessToken $AccessToken -GroupIDs $GroupIDs -Relationship $Relationship
 ```

 </details>

 ### What does this do?
-- This sets specific variables, including the activity, the tags to be evaluated against the relationships, and the Graph Uri
+- This sets specific variables, including the activity, the tags to be evaluated in the relationships, and the Graph Uri
   - A group relationship could consist of owners, memberOf or members which is validated
 - An access token is obtained, if one is not provided, this allows the same token to be shared within the pipeline
 - The private function is then called, with the query altered as appropriate depending on the parameters